LMscope/Jbeil/README.md

 <a href="https://www.computer.org/csdl/proceedings-article/sp/2024/313000a009/1RjE9NF72De" target="_blank" class="button big">Click Here to Read Paper.</a>

-Accepted at The 2024 IEEE Symposium on Security and Privacy (SP)
+Accepted and Published at The 2024 IEEE Symposium on Security and Privacy (SP)
 <hr>

 ## Description: